Gridflare/lndpytools/README.md

 `$ pip3 install -r requirements.txt --user`

+Most scripts connect to lnd directly after some setup, create the config file with

+`$ python3 nodeinterface.py`

+Double check `node.conf` and rerun nodeinterface, it will say "`Connected to node <alias>`" if everything is correct

-Some scripts require a fresh copy of `describegraph.json` in the lndpytools directory.
+Instead of connecting to lnd, some scripts can use a fresh copy of `describegraph.json` in the lndpytools directory.
 Create this file from lnd with

 `$ lncli describegraph > describegraph.json`

-Other scripts connect to lnd directly, create the config file with

-`$ python3 nodeinterface.py`

-Double check `node.conf` and rerun nodeinterface, it will say "`Connected to node <alias>`" if everything is correct

 You are now ready to run the scripts like so